Hari Kailad

 One of the most useful constructs for MPC is preprocessing, which allows us to improve the efficiency of the previous protocol.
 In the previous model, the prover has to compute an MPC in their head, which could take a large amount of computation.
 With preprocessing, [KKW18] have shown that constructing zero knowledge proofs from MPC in the head can be short and practical, and allow a wide scope of different MPC protocols to be used.

 The main improvement comes from allowing the MPC protocol to use preprocessing.
+This allows the protocol to use more parties and still keep costs low, and therefore produce shorter proofs.
 Here, instead of having oblivious transfer for AND gates, we can instead provide the parties with some additional information.

 For each AND gate, we can preprocess a triple $z = x\cdot y$, where $x$ and $y$ are random bits.
 We then provide shares $z_i$, $x_i$, $y_i$ to the parties.